sshilpika/clickcounter-spray-scala/README.md

 # RESTful Click Counter Service

-This is a restful click counter service implemented in Scala using [spray](http://spray.io) and [Redis](http://redis.io) and [documented on Apiary](http://docs.clickcounter.apiary.io).
+This is a RESTful click counter service implemented in Scala using [spray](http://spray.io) and [Redis](http://redis.io) and [documented on Apiary](http://docs.clickcounter.apiary.io).